 Here are some general guidelines for the 25 and under crowd:

-1. Include your college or high school GPA in your education section.
+1. Consider including your college or high school GPA in your education section

 Before 25, your summary should emphasize where you'd like to take your career in the future.
 After 25, you can mention your professional goals, but focus more heavily on what you've already done and what you're currently accomplishing.
 We're all impressed by young people with high ambitions they haven't yet fulfilled.
 But by age 30, ambitions should be balanced with concrete achievements.
 And by age 40, concrete achievements should take center stage.